deltachat/deltachat-pages/_posts/2019-03-14-oauth2release.md

 In fact, they just published a [C/Rust-dev job offering for working on Delta Chat core and Dovecot](https://lists.codespeak.net/hyperkitty/list/delta@codespeak.net/thread/I3VBYWHUYOQXC7SI5Y2HLJBOH5BFYGAJ/).

-## Much much more, coming soon!
+## Much more, coming soon!

-There is *a lot more* that's coming up but we wanted to share the current improvements already and more publically because contributors and community members have been asking about it repeatedly.
+There is *much more* that's coming up but we wanted to share the current improvements already and more publically because contributors and community members have been asking about it repeatedly.